juanjo255/MAUS/README.md

 # MAUniSeqs
 > Metagenomic Analysis pipeline at UniSeq

-This pipeline is for the analysis of Illumina reads.
+This pipeline is for the analysis of metagenomic Illumina sequencing.

 ## Pipeline overview